Map Name: 2025-2026 Bowbells Elementary School Continuous Plan - Copy

 Critical Initiative

-• Evaluate the use of supplemental math resources: Freckle, IXL Reflex Frax
+• Evaluate use of supplemental math resources: IXL, Reflex, Frax

 • Teachers will establish a Guaranteed and Viable Curriculum (priority standards)